derek-knox/Coding-For-Designers/Coding and Concept/Sync and Async.md

 Before reading on, try to guess what `setTimeout` does.
 How do you think it uses the argument values?

 This async program is identical to the sync program except for one statement of code.
-If we look up how the `setTimeout` function uses its arguments to do work, we can learn to reuse it in the future without looking it up.
-I want to stress again, that professional coders, just like beginners, use references to learn and remind themselves what certain functions do.
+If we look up how the `setTimeout` function uses its arguments to do work, we can learn what work it does.
+I want to stress again, that professional coders, just like beginners, use references to lookup, learn, and remind themselves what certain functions do.
 Even the best cannot remember everything.

-I will just tell you what arguments `setTimeout` expects:
+I will just tell you what arguments, in order, `setTimeout` expects:
 1. a function
 2. a time in milliseconds